Title II, Digital Accessibility and Instruction at UWSP

 UDOIT

 UDOIT is a third-party accessibility checker integrated with Canvas sites.
 You can find it in the left side course navigation in any course.
 It is enabled by default in all courses.
-We will adopt a more feature-filled UDOIT version soon.
+We have recently adopted the more feature-filled UDOIT Advantage.